HinTak/harfbuzz-python-demos/README.md

 The descender/ascender code depends on a recent bug fix ( https://github.com/harfbuzz/harfbuzz/pull/1209 ) to harfbuzz from me.
 This was merged after HarfBuzz version 1.9.0 .

-You need to build and install harfbuzz with introspection (`./configure --with-gobject --enable-introspection`), and pygobject
+You need to build and install harfbuzz with introspection (`./configure --with-gobject --enable-introspection`), and have pygobject
 (https://wiki.gnome.org/Projects/PyGObject).
 The latter should be readily available as pre-packaged on many systems.

-Highly recommended is pgi-docgen, with the HarfBuzz example ( https://github.com/pygobject/pgi-docgen/pull/172 ) to generate the HarfBuzz python API reference documentation.
+Highly recommended is pgi-docgen, ( see the HarfBuzz example in https://github.com/pygobject/pgi-docgen/pull/172 ) to generate the HarfBuzz python API reference documentation.
 API doc generation from gobject doc tool is at best described as both incorrect and incomplete ( https://gitlab.gnome.org/GNOME/gobject-introspection/issues/235 ) .